msm-code/Greenbox/README.md

 signature noop found at offset 4e2
 ```

-You can see that greenbox correctly recognised memset, memcpy and memzero, and even marked empty main function as no-op.
+You can see that greenbox correctly recognized memset, memcpy, and memzero, and even marked an empty main function as no-op.